Auto Industry Bailout (GM, Chrysler, Ford)

 (Source: "Key Facts," U.S. Department of the Treasury.)

 On December 18, 2014, the Treasury Department ended the bailout.
-That's when it sold its last remaining shares of Ally Financial (formerly GMAC).
+That's when it sold its last remaining shares of Ally Financial, formerly known as General Motors Acceptance Corporation.
 It had bought them for $17.2 billion to infuse cash into the failing GM subsidiary.
 The Treasury Department sold the shares for $19.6 billion, making a $2.4 billion profit for taxpayers.
-(Source: "Bank Bailouts Approach Final Reckoning," The Wall Street Journal, December 19, 2014.)

 Congress was willing to redirect a $25 billion loan program tied to the development of energy efficient vehicles.
 The automakers asked for an additional $25 billion to come out of the TARP fund.
+The Associated Press reported on this in their November 17, 2008 article, "Big 3 Carmakers Beg for $25 Billion."
 House Speaker Nancy Pelosi, other Democrats, and the auto unions supported the request.

 In January 2009, the federal government created the Automotive Industry Finance Program.
 It gave GM and Chrysler the operating cash they needed to survive.
 It made GMAC auto loans more available for car buyers.
 Here's the breakdown: